swallowcamel/nancywiki/Managing-static-content.md

                                                                 params string[] allowedExtensions)
 ```

-* requestedPath - the path that is actually requested by the client, relative to the application root e.g. /scripts
+* `requestedPath` - the path that is actually requested by the client, relative to the application root e.g. /scripts.
-* contentPath - optional path that contains the content, again, relative the application root.
-With this parameter it's possible to "map" requests to /scripts to the /javascript folder in your physical directory structure on disk
+* `contentPath` - optional path that contains the content, again, relative the application root.
+With this parameter it's possible to "map" requests to /scripts to the /javascript folder in your physical directory structure on disk.
-* allowedExtentions - optional list of extensions that are allowed to be served, so in the above example, you may want to just specify that "js" files are allowed and nothing else.
+* `allowedExtentions` - optional list of extensions that are allowed to be served, so in the above example, you may want to just specify that "js" files are allowed and nothing else.

 The resulting convention provides the following features: